Phoscur/oryx-macro-hax/README.md

 ## 0. Initial setup

+_If you are willing to wait (ca. 3mins) on [Github Actions ](./.github/workflows/process.yml) to compile your firmware after pushing, you could skip installing QMK on your local machine!_

-To compile the firmware, setup the [ZSA QMK Fork with guide referenced](https://github.com/zsa/qmk_firmware)
+To compile the firmware on your machine, setup the [ZSA QMK Fork with guide referenced](https://github.com/zsa/qmk_firmware)

 `qmk setup zsa/qmk_firmware -b firmware22`